When it comes to getting a better night’s sleep, one particular piece of advice crops up all the time: Develop a nighttime routine.

 In this article, I’m going to list a few different nighttime routine options and explain why each item’s so helpful for sleep!

 As you can probably imagine, the secret to any effective nighttime routine is finding ways to reduce your stress levels and induce a state of relaxation.
-Enter the role of music!
+Enter the role of calming music!
 An abundance of research shows how useful it can be for enhancing sleep quality.
-In this study (7), for instance, students who struggled with sleep had to listen to 45 minutes of classical music each night for 3 weeks.
-The results were unequivocal: relaxing tunes improve sleep quality!

 Do you wake up at night with a head full of racing thoughts?
 Maybe they even prevent you from falling asleep in the first place?